Glasgow School of Art: Glasgow Campus

 The school has a large footprint across Glasgow.
 From the date of the first fire of May 2014, until September 2019 the School of Fine Art was temporarily housed in a campus at the Tontine Building, Merchant City, Glasgow.
 The School of Design, The Innovation School and The Mackintosh School of Architecture, along with the GSA Library are all located in and around the Garnethill area, where the Mackintosh Building sits.

 The Stow Building, bought from Kelvin College (hence retaining the name, Stow) - has been refurbished and fitted out.
 Stow opened to the general public for the first time for the 2019 degree show, and opened as a functioning academic building, housing all of the Fine Art courses, in September 2019.

-The School of Simulation and Visualisation (formerly the Digital Design Studio (DDS)) is based on the southside of Glasgow in The Hub, at Pacific Quay by the River Clyde.

 The Mackintosh Building was the heart of the campus and continued to be a functioning part of the school until the first major fire on 23 May 2014.
 The building housed the Fine Art Painting department, first year studios and administrative staff.
 It houses the Mackintosh gallery which held many different exhibitions throughout the year.
 The Mackintosh Gallery (also known as the Mackintosh Museum) was the only part of the Mackintosh building open to the general public; all other areas of the school were only viewable by guided tour.
 An exception to this rule was the Degree Show where all the studios within the Mackintosh building were opened to allow people to view the graduating year's final artworks. while the Mackintosh Building underwent restoration and the newly acquired Stow Building is refurbished.